scalabli/quo/docs/setuptools.rst

 Setuptools Integration
 ======================

-When writing command line utilities, it's recommended to write them as modules that are distributed with setuptools instead of using Unix shebangs.
+When composing CLIs, it's recommended to write them as modules that are disseminated with setuptools as opposed to utilizing Unix shebangs.

 Why would you want to do that?
 There are a bunch of reasons: